-Deb Stern represents health care clients in a wide range of administrative proceedings, regulatory matters, and litigation.
-Her practice includes Certificate of Need (CON) matters; Medicaid and Medicare regulations and audits; representation of medical providers before professional licensure boards including the North Carolina Medical Board and North Carolina Board of Nursing; health care facility licensure, surveys, and certification issues; representing providers in involuntary commitment hearings, and advising on HIPAA and other privacy laws.
+Deb Stern represents health care clients in a wide range of administrative proceedings, regulatory needs, and litigation.
+Her practice includes Certificate of Need (CON) counsel, Medicaid and Medicare regulations and audits, and representation of medical providers before professional licensure boards, such as the North Carolina Medical Board and North Carolina Board of Nursing.
+She also advises on health care facility licensure, surveys, and certification issues, represents hospitals in involuntary commitment hearings, and advises on HIPAA and other privacy laws.

 Deb is Swiss-American.
 She speaks German and Spanish.